simon-katz/nomis-clj-repl-tools/README.md

 A function that returns the classpath as a sequence of strings.

+### ns-names

+A function that returns s sequence of all ns names.

+### ns-names-matching-re

+A function that returns s sequence of all ns names matching a regex.

 ### move-ns-tree

 A function that moves a namespace tree (that is, a Clojure code directory).
 This is done by calling `clojure.tools.namespace.move/move-ns` for all namespaces in the directory and its subdirectories.